Staff Personnel Manual (SPP)

 Stillbirth

-Paid parental leave may be used in cases of stillbirth.
-In such an event, a maximum of two weeks of paid parental leave may be used.
-This form of paid parental leave is used in place of the university’s bereavement policy (SPP 704–05).
-Additional time may be used under SPP 705–02, “Family Leave,” SPP 705–01, “Extended Leave of Absence,” and SPP 701–01, “Sick Leave—General Policy” when supported by medical documentation.
+Parental leave benefits may be paid in cases of stillbirth or infant death within the first six weeks of delivery.
+In such an event, a maximum of six weeks of paid parental leave benefits will be paid within the first six weeks of delivery.
+This form of paid parental leave is used in place of the university’s bereavement policy (SPP 704–05, “Bereavement Leave Benefits”).
+Additional time may be used under SPP 705–02, “Family Leave of Absence,” SPP 705–01, “Extended Leave of Absence,” and SPP 701–01, “Sick Leave Benefits” when supported by medical documentation.

 ASU will excuse reimbursement when the failure to return is due to the continuation, recurrence, or onset of a serious health condition of the employee or the child that would otherwise qualify the employee to leave under the family leave policy, or other circumstances beyond the employee’s control.

-For additional information, see the ASU Parental Leave Policy—Frequently Asked Questions page of the Office of the Executive Vice President and Provost of the University Web site.
+For additional information, see the ASU Parental Leave Policy—Frequently Asked Questions page of the Office of the University Provost’s Web site.

 For information on leaves of absence from the university, see: